 Elements of subspaces $\cl_{\overline 0}(p,q),\, \cl_{\overline 1}(p,q),\, \cl_{\overline 2}(p,q),\, \cl_{\overline 3}(p,q)$ are called {\it elements of main quaternion types}.
 Elements of other types are represented in the form of sums of elements of main quaternion types.
 Suppose that the zero element of the Clifford algebra $\cl(p,q)$ belongs to any quaternion type.

-The classification of Clifford algebra $\cl(p,q)$ elements (for all integer nonnegative numbers $p+q=n$) on 15 quaternion types (\ref{tip}) and use statements of Theorem 1 for calculations of quaternion types of commutators and anticommutators of Clifford algebra elements is the essence of {\em the method of quaternion typification of Clifford algebra elements}.
+The classification of all Clifford algebra $\cl(p,q)$ elements (for any integer nonnegative numbers $p+q=n$) into 15 quaternion types (\ref{tip}) and the application of Theorem 1 to calculating the quaternion types of commutators and anticommutators of Clifford algebra elements constitute the essence of the method of quaternion typification of Clifford algebra elements.

-There are two well-known classifications of Clifford algebra elements: classification based on the notion of rank (\ref{ranks}) and classification based on the notion of evenness (\ref{evenness}).
+There are two well-known classifications of Clifford algebra elements: classification based on the notion of rank (\ref{ranks}) and classification based on the notion of parity (\ref{evenness}).
 Often we consider expressions of Clifford algebra elements and we are interested in rank of these expressions.
 We can consider the same question based on the notion of quaternion type and receive substantial results.
 In some questions the classification of Clifford algebra elements based on the notion of quaternion type is more suitable than the classification based on the notion of rank for Clifford algebras of dimensions $n\geq 4$.
 Formulas (\ref{1}) and (\ref{2}) allowed us to define quaternion type of commutators and anticommutators of Clifford algebra elements of given quaternion types.

 For example, for Clifford algebra of dimension $n=4$ we have the following two equivalent expressions:

 But for $n=20$ the following two expressions represent the same property: